 The Master of Science in Information Systems program at the UW Foster School of Business in Seattle is a one-year, work-compatible, accelerated master’s program designed to train current and future business leaders in information systems management.
 View all MSIS student profiles here.

 We asked students to reflect on their MSIS academic experience and the impact it has had on their professional development and career.
-Meet MSIS Class of 2021 student, Keerthi Gangula, former Product Owner and Business Development Analyst at Cognizant.
+Meet MSIS Class of 2021 student, Keerthi Gangula, Product Manager, Zonar Systems.

 Can you share with us your professional background and what inspired you to pursue an MSIS degree?